Kyrugaa/TryHackMe_Notes/README.md

 Take the diagram below as an example, Alice, Bob and Jim have formed their network!
 We'll come onto this a bit later on.
 ![image](https://user-images.githubusercontent.com/80152027/149037133-c2dbd7f1-8850-4adc-868f-0fee7492321e.png)

+Question 1: What is the key term for devices that are connected together?
+Answer 1: Network